FrancisCalizo/understanding-typescript/generics/notes.md

 ## Generics

 Generics allow you to create components that can work over a variety of types rather than a single one.
-Generics give us the ability to pass in a range of types into functions, interfaces, and classes and ads an extra layer of abstraction and reusability in our code.
+Generics give us the ability to pass in a range of types into functions, interfaces, and classes and adds an extra layer of abstraction and reusability in our code.

 Generics give us flexibility combined with type safety.